pencil-code/pencil-code/doc/readthedocs/dochowto/fortranautodochowto.rst

 Once properly configured, autodocumentation worked for the majority of modules.
 Out of **541** Fortran files, only **24** caused issues — not bad at all!

-Here’s the preliminary list of problematic files:
+Here’s the initial list of problematic files: